Yoeri-z/trackmania_club_bot/README.md

 Welcome!
 This project is a Discord bot designed specifically for Trackmania clubs.
 It helps you keep your Discord community engaged by providing real-time leaderboard updates, player information, and club room status directly in your server.

-Even if you're new to coding, this guide will walk you through setting it up step-by-step.

 ## Core Features

 - **Leaderboard Tracking:** Automatically fetches leaderboard data and posts notifications for new personal bests in your club.